Table of contents

 Front end, also known as the “client-side” of the application is the part of the website that the user sees and interacts with.

-One should Hire a World-Class Dedicated Developer for developing the front-end of their application.
+One should hire dedicated developer for developing the front-end of their application.

-Everything that the user sees when they open a website or a mobile app including the design, structure, content and behaviour is implemented by experienced developers and for that purpose, you need to hire Front End Developers.
+Everything that the user sees when they open a website or a mobile app including the design, structure, content, and behavior is implemented by experienced developers and for that purpose, you need to hire Front End Developers.

 When it comes to Front End vs Back End, it is important to note that performance and responsiveness are the two crucial objectives of front end.